All Episodes

 I also have another thing to ask you.

-David Mammoth is a playwright.
+David Mammet is a playwright.

 Yep.

-And I thought it was really cool because he was, I considered a died-in-the-wool liberal, and the name of the article is why I'm no longer a brain dead liberal.
+And I thought it was really cool because he was, I considered, a died-in-the-wool liberal, and the name of the article is Why I'm No Longer a Braindead Liberal.

-Yeah, he it's a great piece.
+Yeah, it's a great piece.

 It really is.

-And the the only thing I wanted to say, I'm certainly not going to paraphrase it, was that he cites Dr. Thomas Sowell as being the chief philosopher of our time.
+And the only thing I wanted to say, I'm certainly not going to paraphrase it, was that he cites Dr. Thomas Sowell as being the chief philosopher of our time.

-No, no, it's a it was it was a great piece.
+No, no, it was a great piece.

-I I didn't make it a priority, and this is a psychological thing.
+And this is a psychological thing.

-Um I agree with you.
+I agree with you.

-It's it was fast, it was interesting, it's entertaining to read.
+It's entertaining to read.

-But I've gotten to the point, uh, Marilyn, where I'm not gonna allow myself to get all excited and validated when a lifelong lib converts as though all right, okay.
+But I've gotten to the point, Marilyn, where I'm not going to allow myself to get all excited and validated when a lifelong lib converts as though, all right, okay, what I think is now worth it because a lib has seen the light.

 You know, I'm welcoming him in.

-Hello, Mr. Mammoth, great to have you here.
+Great to have you here.

-Well, you didn't give me time.
+You didn't give me time.

 Anyway, I appreciate your call.